Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

 If you are a parent of a child with special needs, you will find help for the correct placement of your child at the "home school" or assigned school that serves your housing area.
-As soon as you have been assigned quarters or have found housing in the community, call the office of your assigned school and make an appointment to see either the counselor or the principal.
+As soon as you have been assigned quarters or have found housing in the community, call the office of your assigned school and make an appointment to see either the School Liaison Officer at the current losing location to provide a warm hand-off to the SLO at the gaining location, counselor or the principal.

 If your child has been determined to be legally handicapped, either physically or mentally, or has been diagnosed with a learning or behavior disorder, hand carry all your documentation, to include copies of IEP's, with you.
 Do not send this paperwork with your household goods shipment, as you will need it when you meet with the receiving school staff.
 This will speed up the placement process.